sam81/sam81.github.io/r_guide_bookdown/graphics_par.md

 plot(d~e, type="p", pch=3)
 ```

-The following sections will give a more in depth explanation of some graphics parameters, before that however we'll have a closer look at how to use `par`.
+The following sections will give a more in depth explanation of some graphics parameters.
+Before that, however, we'll have a closer look at how to use `par`.

-#### Saving and Restoring Graphics Parameters
+### Saving and Restoring Graphics Parameters

 Often you'll want to change the graphics parameters only for a few plots, and then reset them back to the defaults.
 The function `par` when used to change the value of some graphics parameters returns a list with the *old* values of the graphics parameters that have changed: